HOW AN AIRPLANE FLIES?

 What is the weight of an airplane?

 The weight of the airplane built by the Wright brothers in 1903 was 274 kilograms.
-But the average weight of the present-day commercial jet airplane ranges from 150 to 230 tons and mind it, this is the weight of the empty airplane.
-The airplane becomes heavier when it is filled with fuel, people, and luggage.
+However, the average weight of the present-day commercial jet airplane ranges from 150 to 230 tons.
+And mind it, this is its empty weight.
+It becomes heavier when filled with fuel, people, and luggage.

 The weight of an airplane filled with fuel, people, and luggage is called the maximum takeoff weight or MTOW.
-If the airplane is loaded beyond its MTOW, the airplane may not be able to take off.
+If an airplane is loaded beyond its MTOW, it may not be able to take off.

 The maximum takeoff weight of an Airbus A380 is 575 tons and its takeoff speed is 315 KMPH or 196 MPH.

-The weight of an airplane affects its fuel efficiency and also the environment since heavier airplanes consume more fuel and give out more emissions.
+The weight of an airplane affects its fuel efficiency, and the environment since heavier airplanes consume more fuel and give out more emissions.

 Conclusion

-The airplane is simply fascinating and it is a delight and wonder to watch how a huge metal bird smoothly takes off and lands in an airport.
+The airplane is fascinating and a delight.
+It is wonderful how a huge metal bird smoothly takes off and lands in an airport.
 Hope this article was able to answer some of your questions about it.

-Caution: The purpose of this article is simply to satisfy the curiosity of a common person about the general construction of an airplane and how it flies in the air.
+The purpose of this article is simply to satisfy the curiosity of a common person about the general construction of an airplane and how it flies in the air.
 This is not training material for a person to learn to fly an aircraft, small or big.
-Flying an airplane needs skill and experience.
+Flying an airplane needs long hours of training, skill, and experience.
 If you are interested in learning how to fly an airplane, contact a training institute near you.

 References